 Canoe the Congaree.
 Designated a National Recreation Trail in 2008, the slow-moving Congaree River starts at the confluence of the Saluda and Broad rivers and takes paddlers through the old Granby locks through a waterway once navigated by steamboats, tugs and canal boats headed to Charleston.
-Adventure Carolina and Palmetto Outdoors offer three-mile guided canoe and kayak trips on the Congaree Saturdays and Sundays for paddlers of all skill levels.
+Carolina Outdoor Adventures offers an 11-mile guided day-trip on the Congaree Saturdays from June

 Kayak the Saluda.
 While high water levels can create Class IV and V rapids on the Saluda, the dam-fed river typically sports Class II and III whitewater.
 On summer weekends, Palmetto Outdoors and Adventure Carolina offer guided trips through the section of the river with the calmer shoal rapids.
 Some paddling experience is recommended for this trip.